 However, beginning webmasters will notice that the entry-level price is several times what you will find elsewhere.
 Coupled with the lack of one-click integrations, it’s obvious that GZIDC’s true market is webmasters running larger websites and e-commerce stores.
 In a vacuum, pricing and performance for these larger merchants is not the best you’ll find, but still adequate.
 However, when you consider the ability to get beyond the Great Firewall and have proximity access to customers in the United States, the price can almost be considered a bargain.

-Chinese language technical support is available 24/7 via an online ticket system, which you can use to request support via email.
-When I tried them, I received a response within a day — not the best, but decent enough.
-My conversations with their representatives were helpful, with agents able to answer my basic questions without any problems.
-There’s also a self-service knowledge base that has answers to technical questions.
-However, the search functionality is poor, so I found it difficult to find answers to my questions even if they do exist in the database.
+You can access Chinese language technical support 24/7 through an online ticket system.
+You can use this system to request support via email.
+When I reached out to them, I received a response within a day.
+It wasn’t the fastest, but it was decent.
+Their representatives were helpful in our conversations and had no trouble answering my basic questions.
+They also have a self-service knowledge base that provides answers to technical questions.
+However, the search functionality is not very good, so it can be challenging to find specific answers even if they are available in the database.